American Copper - Lycaena phlaeas feildeni, Adult

 Butterfly Emerged 17 August 2009 from #2 Pupa

-Photo taken 24 August 2009 shows two dark fringe areas on the under hindwing
+Photo on 24 August 2009 shows two dark fringe areas on under hindwing

 Butterfly Emerged 17 August 2009 from #2 Pupa

-Photo taken 24 August 2009 shows brown hairs on the back of the head
+Photo on 24 August 2009 shows brown hairs on back of the head

 LOCATION: Female located by Jack Harry at Iqaluit, Nunavut Territory, Canada, July 2009